How to remove Enter A Product Key Lock Screen Virus

 Manual Enter A Product Key Removal:

 !!!
-Please note: You can remove Enter A Product Key manually.
-However, you should proceed at your own risk.
-Any of these interventions might render your system inoperable.
+Please note: You can remove Enter A Product Key manually, however, you should proceed at your own risk, as any of the interventions might render your system inoperable.
 Therefore this Manual removal method is highly recommended for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter.

 1. Remove Enter A Product Key Uninstall Entry: